spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 are not yet in Spack, and Spack contains many Python packages that are not yet in Anaconda.
 The main advantage of Spack over Anaconda is its ability to choose a specific compiler and BLAS/LAPACK or MPI library.
 Spack also has better platform support for supercomputers.
+On the other hand, Anaconda offers Windows support.

 ^^^^^^^^^^^^^^^^^^^^^^
 External documentation